“Dear friends, since God so loved us, we also ought to love one another.” 1 John 4:11

 Located in a largely Hispanic neighborhood in Chelsea, St. Luke’s- San Lucas is a mission church in our deanery.
-With an outreach focus on combating hunger, St. Luke’s runs both a feeding program and a food pantry.
+With an outreach focus on combating hunger, St. Luke’s has run both a feeding program and a food pantry for many years.

 Established in 2009, the Community Dining Room is a partnership between St. Luke’s-San Lucas and four congregations from the Mystic Valley Deanery, including Parish of the Epiphany.
-The dining room opens every Saturday from 9 am to noon.
-Warm, nutritious breakfast and lunch are served to anyone who comes in at no charge.
-Epiphany serves about 120 guests on the third Saturday of every month, working in two shifts to cook, serve and clean up.
+Over the years, many parishioners from Epiphany have volunteered to make and serve a hot breakfast and lunch for our Chelsea neighbors on the 3rd Saturday of every month.
+Epiphany has also participated in the annual St. Luke’s Thanksgiving Dinner.

 Epiphany has supported St. Stephen’s Episcopal Church, our sister parish in the South End of Boston for over 25 years.

 “For us, this is a matter of faith in our walk to follow Jesus,” she said.
 “We’re just called to make the world a better place. ...
 Standing with those who are vulnerable is a core faith issue for us.

 Jennifer’s response to a question about social justice jumped out at me as I read the news of her installation and I totally agree with her.
 As Christians, as Episcopalians, we are indeed called to make the world a better place, to stand with those who are vulnerable, and, I would add, to build relationships and understanding across differences and to take action to change the systems that keep people oppressed and fearful.
 I like to think of it as striving to be the hands, and feet, and heart of Jesus in the world today.
 I can think of no other time in my life when this work has been more critically important than it is today.